Getting Started with MariaDB Galera Cluster

 A great resource for Galera users is the mailing list run by the developers at Codership.
 It can be found at Codership on Google Groups.
 If you use Galera, then it is recommended you subscribe.

-- Downloading and Installing MariaDB Galera Cluster
+- Installing MariaDB Galera Cluster

 - Bootstrapping a New Cluster